Back to Top

 PRAYER OF CONFESSION AND FORGIVENESS

-Leader: Gracious God,
+Pastor: Gracious God,

 People: Thanks be to God!

-SONG OF PRAISE PEACE LIKE A RIVER
+SONG OF PRAISE NO GOD LIKE OUR GOD

 TODAY’S BIBLE READINGS

-Second Reading: Ephesians 1:15-23
+Second Reading: Colossians 1:1-14

 GOSPEL ACCLAMATION THY WORD